Unpopular Opinions about Interactive Notebooks in High School Science

 No Divider Tabs for Interactive Notebooks

 I am so anti-divider tab.
 I honestly think it’s the most frivolous thing when it comes to interactive notebooks.
 If they are just made out of paper, they are going to crinkle and rip.
 It’s only a matter of time.
 If they are laminated – that to me seems like a huge waste of time.
-I teach approximately 80 kids each year, and I know there are teachers out there who teach over 100.
-When I think of time and materials for this – It’s a kids’ notebook for pete’s sake.
+When I think of time and materials for this – It’s a kids’ notebook for Pete’s sake.
 It’s basically guaranteed to be destroyed by the end of the school year.
 Again, because all my lessons are coded and put it in numerical order, it’s really not too hard for kids to find the correct lesson when they need to go back.
 A divider tab is one fewer page of the notebook that we will get to use.

 This pretty cover is actually scrapbook paper I glued down with Mod Podge